StingzLD/100_Days_of_Code/log.md

 **Thoughts**
 * The rest of the Function Arguments' lessons taught some very good ways to process code, as well as minimize the amount of code needing to be written.
 * I am SO HAPPY that I have now completed the Learn Python 3 course from Codecademy!!!
 The question is, where do I want to go from here?
 I need to get work done on my CMMC Assessment Tool conversion side project, but there are also a couple of courses on freeCodeCamp that I want to pursue, specifically [Information Security](https://www.freecodecamp.org/learn/information-security/) and [Data Analysis with Python](https://www.freecodecamp.org/learn/data-analysis-with-python/).
 My current job is IT security, and I have been really wanting to get into using Python for scripting changes to the infrastructure, so that seems like the logical next step.
 What better way to build Python knowledge than while building tools to help with my job.
-On the flipside, I really want to start exploring data analysis with Numpy, Pandas, etc. Ultimately, I think both courses are going to be highly beneficial, as parsing through data collected in CSVs from multiple programs and making sense of it all is also a big part of my job.
+On the flipside, I really want to start exploring data analysis with NumPy, Pandas, etc. Ultimately, I think both courses are going to be highly beneficial, as parsing through data collected in CSVs from multiple programs and making sense of it all is also a big part of my job.

 **Link to work**
 * [Code from Codecademy lesson](https://github.com/StingzLD/Codecademy/tree/master/Python3/11.Function_Arguments/Lesson)